How to Write a Resume for Google

 Culture & Values

-Impact at scale — experience with systems, products, or decisions affecting millions of users
+Impact at scale — systems, products, or decisions affecting millions or billions of users, with concrete metrics (QPS, DAU, data volume)

-Strong computer science fundamentals demonstrated through real-world application
+Strong computer science fundamentals demonstrated through real-world application, not just a framework list

-Leadership without authority — influencing outcomes across teams without needing a management title
+Emergent leadership — influencing outcomes across teams without needing a management title (a common senior-level rejection reason when absent)

 Evidence of tackling ambiguous, open-ended problems and driving them to resolution